AB 2276 Air Cleaner Regulation

 HOW TO STAY UPDATED

 The ARB encourages those interested in this regulation to join the Air Cleaner Regulation Listserv, in order to receive email notification of all notices given and actions taken related to the implementation of this regulation.
-If you have questions that are not answered in the web updates or other information provided here, please email Michael Gabor or call him at (916) 323-2190.
+If you have questions that are not answered in the web updates or other information provided here, please send us an email at email@example.com or call 916-445-0753.